Srinoid/photo-picker-plus-android/SDK/README.md

 		android:name=".app.MyExtendedApplicationClassName" >
     ```

-2. Use and modify the folowing code inside that class to create an instance of the ImageLoader, The Loader uses an sd card cache with a combination of an in-memory implementation
+2. Use and modify the folowing code inside that class to create an instance of the ImageLoader, The Loader uses an sd card cache with a combination of an in-memory implementation.

 <pre><code>
  private static ImageLoader createImageLoader(Context context) {